Do you have problems with your Samsung Galaxy Tab S8?

 A damaged screen is one of the causes of an unresponsive screen.
-A tablet screen has three major parts, the top layer is the glass, the second layer is the display, and the third layer is a touchscreen digitizer.
+A smartphone screen has three major parts, the top layer is the glass, the second layer is the display, and the third layer is a touchscreen digitizer.

-Remove the case(if installed) and carefully inspect the tablet for cracks, dents, or discoloration.
+Remove the case(if installed) and carefully inspect the phone for cracks, dents, or discoloration.
 It's much easier to spot cracks under sunlight.
 If you see a rectangular grid, don't worry.
 It's the touchscreen digitizer, and it is expected to be there.

 I recommend visiting a brand-authorized service center to get it replaced.